sig-gis/kaza-lcms/RunInstructions.md

 #
 # Scripts

-## Each script will be run on the command-line and take a few user-provided arguments.
+## Each script will be run on the command-line.
+The user must provide values for each command-line argument to control the year and AOI to run the analysis for, and which sensor to use.
 The output Earth Engine asset from a given script must complete before the next script is run.

-## Here is a list of arguments the scripts will require:
+## Here is a list of possible arguments a script will require:
-* project - name of your cloud project
+* -p --project - name of your cloud project
-* aoi_s - the aoi to run the analysis for
+* -a --aoi_s  - the AOI to run the analysis for
-* year - year to run the analysis for
+* -y --year  - year to run the analysis for
-* sensor - one of "S2" or "planet", determines which sensor the input data is compiled from
+* -s --sensor  - one of "S2" or "planet", determines which sensor the input data is compiled from

 ## You can use the `-h` flag to retrieve the script's usage example.